Engagement with Métis

 On this page

-As Ministerial Special Representative, Tom Isaac led engagement with Métis organizations.
-The Ministerial Special Representative had a two-part mandate:
+In 2015, Ministerial Special Representative Tom Isaac led engagement with Métis organizations, fulfilling a two-part mandate to:

-The goal was to explore how best to move forward with partners toward the development of a Section 35 Métis rights framework.
-While the views of Métis organizations and provincial and territorial governments were the primary focus of the engagement, input from other interested parties will also be carefully considered as part of this process.
+The goal was to explore how best to move forward with partners toward the development of a section 35 Métis rights framework.
+While the views of Métis organizations and provincial and territorial governments were the primary focus of the engagement, input from other interested parties was also considered as part of this process.

 The engagement period began in early June 2015 and ended in mid-January 2016.